 This is a bucket that I think gets a lot of attention.
 Most workplaces formalize their yearly goals, so perhaps you don’t need to do this for yourself, but I would take this seriously.
 Where do you what to be in your career this time next year?
 What would you like people to thank you for when the year is over?
 Think about it.

 Duh.
 Go get a gym membership or see a trainer.
 This is the most common new year’s resolution, and it should be.
 Your health dictates the way you feel about all other activities.
 It starts here.
 Find ways to get in a healthy regiment and stick with it for the duration.
 It will set off a chain reaction to all the other goals.

 Everyone needs a bit of “me” time.
 Find a few hobbies that let you recharge.
-Mine are gaming and brewing beer.
+Mine are gaming and brewing beer, and I’ve recently been considering boating after seeing some of the best center console boats!
 Occasionally I take on the household project or two, but I make sure I have hobbies.
 These are the things that keep me sane when I’m spending time on the other buckets.
 Everyone needs a hobby so set yourself a goal here.

 Whether you still have not set your new years goals, want to change them, or already failed at them, I hope this article gives you some direction on what to do next.
 Life is too short not to get what you want out of it, so do what you can to live a complete one.

 Thanks for reading!
 If you like the material, I have a new Podcast that I started with my friend and business partner called Hustle and Harmony.
 In it, we talk specifically about each area above and give tips on how to use time efficiently.
 Check it out on iTunes, Google Play, and Stitcher!
 Enjoy!